nixworks/public/news/2012/03/15/README.md

 ##### Chilean police
 ### [Chilean police use water cannon and tear gas to break up a march by thousands of students in the capital Santiago. ](/news/2012/03/15/chilean-police-use-water-cannon-and-tear-gas-to-break-up-a-march-by-thousands-of-students-in-the-capital-santiago.md)
-_Context: Chilean police, tear gas, Santiago, water cannon_
+_Context: Chilean police, water cannon, tear gas, Santiago_

 ##### Canadian
 ### [More than 100 students are arrested at a protest in the Canadian city of Montreal, Quebec. ](/news/2012/03/15/more-than-100-students-are-arrested-at-a-protest-in-the-canadian-city-of-montreal-quebec.md)
-_Context: Canadian, Montreal, Quebec_
+_Context: Quebec, Canadian, Montreal_

 ##### President
 ### [The President of Venezuela Hugo Chavez returns home after three weeks in Cuba for cancer surgery. ](/news/2012/03/15/the-president-of-venezuela-hugo-chavez-returns-home-after-three-weeks-in-cuba-for-cancer-surgery.md)
-_Context: President, Hugo Chavez, Cuba_
+_Context: Hugo Chavez, Cuba, President_

 ## [Previous Day...](/news/2012/03/14/index.md)